gcobb321/icloud3_v3_docs/docs/chapters/6_tools.md

 Note: Select *Check All Items/Uncheck All Items* to select or unselect all devices.

 - Non-Active categories can be removed from the Registry files.
-- Active are removed and then recreated since they belong to iCloud3 devices being tracked or monitored
+- Active items are removed and then recreated since they belong to iCloud3 devices being tracked or monitored

 ![](../screens/tools/cleanup-entities.png)